Hell's Kitchen (American TV series): Format

-Hell's Kitchen is a reality television show that uses a progressive elimination format to narrow down a field of 20 to 12 aspiring chefs to one single winner over the course of one season.
-The U.S. version of Hell's Kitchen follows the same format of the UK version, although the show is aired on tape delay and not performed live, nor is there audience participation in the elimination of chefs, who are also not celebrities as they are in the UK version.
-The show is produced at Hell's Kitchen, a modified warehouse in Los Angeles that includes the restaurant, dual kitchen facilities, and a dormitory where the chefs reside while on the show.
+Hell's Kitchen is a reality television show that uses a progressive elimination format to narrow down a field of 12 to 20 chefs to one single winner over the course of one season.
+The American version of Hell's Kitchen follows the same format of the British version, although the show is aired on tape delay and not performed live, nor is there audience participation in the elimination of chefs, who are also not celebrities as they are in the British version.
+The show was initially produced at Hell's Kitchen, a modified warehouse in Los Angeles that included the restaurant, dual kitchen facilities, and a dormitory where the chefs resided while on the show.
 They are also given knife sets that they get to keep, regardless of their progress.

 At the start of each season, Gordon Ramsay breaks the chefs into two teams.
-With the exception of the first, 18th, and 21st seasons, this puts women on the red team and men on the blue team; each is given a chef's jacket with panels of that color on the shoulders.
+With the exception of the first, 18th, and 21st seasons, this puts women on the red team and men on the blue team; each is given a chef's jacket with panels of that color on the shoulders (from seasons 1–18) or around their collar (season 19 onward).
 The chefs remain on these teams throughout most of the competition, but Ramsay may reassign a chef to the other team if the team numbers are uneven, wishes to experiment, or if he feels the chef will perform better on the other team.
 Each episode typically includes a challenge and a dinner service, followed by the elimination of a chef, or, under rare circumstances, multiple.
 When only five or six chefs remain, they are brought into a single common team wearing black-paneled jackets.
 From this point onward, they compete individually during challenges and work together during services to be one of the final two.

+The show's first two seasons allowed contestants from any professional background (such as marketing executives or similar white-collar positions) to apply for the show and compete.
+This almost always resulted in most contestants who did not come from a culinary-related background getting eliminated early on, while contestants familiar with the industry usually lasted considerably longer.
+Therefore, a requirement that every contestant have some form of culinary background was adopted, starting in season 3.